alynnlp/Project-2/README.md

         a form which contains:
         the corresponding long URL
-        an update button which makes a POST request to /urls/:id (Stretch) the date the short URL was created (Stretch) the number of times the short URL was visited (Stretch) the number of unique visits for the short URL if a URL for the given ID does not exist:
+        an update button which makes a POST request to /urls/:id if a URL for the given ID does not exist:
         (Minor) returns HTML with a relevant error message if user is not logged in: